 print(parallel([delayed(slow_power)(i, 5) for i in range(10)]))

-Please make a note that in order to use these backend, python libraries for these backend should be installed in order to work it without breaking.
-The joblib also lets us integrate any other backend other that ones it provides by default but that part is not covered in this tutorial.
+Please make a note that in order to use these backends, python libraries for these backends should be installed in order to work it without breaking.
+The joblib also lets us integrate any other backend other than the ones it provides by default but that part is not covered in this tutorial.

 %%time